Q: Why should I choose GPRS over a similar company?

 Q: What are your rates for different services?

-A: Please visit our sales page to request a quote.
+A: Please contact us to request a quote.

 Q: Does GPRS purchase used equipment?